Primary Duties and Responsibilities:

 Essential Job Responsibilities:

-Experience: 1-3 years office experience, preferably in an academic setting
+Experience: 1-3 years with similar duties, preferably in an academic environment

 This position requires the ability to occasionally lift office products and supplies, up to 20 pounds.